 - Meaty Food: Some of Diet - Offer highly enriched meaty foods as a treat, but not regularly.

 - Feeding Frequency: Several feedings per day - Once sponge and tunicates in tank have been consumed feed prepared foods with these items in the ingredients.

-Excellent water parameters are key in helping to keep your Threespot Angelfish healthy.
+Excellent water parameters are key in helping to keep this angelfish healthy.
 In the minimum sized tank of 100 gallons (378 liters), perform 20% water changes bi-Weekly, more if overstocked.
 A water change of 30% should be performed with very large tanks over 100 gallons, unless the tank is sparsely populated and water parameters are showing very good quality.